Shaping the whole continuum of need

 - We have recently completed a project to review and support the continued personalisation of services for children with disabilities and their families including the development of a fair access tool

-- An exploration of the strengths and weaknesses of the Children’s Residential Care Market in England
+- For the Department for Education, we have explored the strengths and weaknesses of the Children’s Residential Care Market in England